 Since the last year did not end the way we all expected, I have realized that classroom values may look a little different this year.
 When schools shut down, teachers had to become flexible and resourceful.
 Your problem-solving skills skyrocketed as you all found a way to get through the toughest end to a school year that any of us has ever experienced.

 This fall provides an opportunity for students to continue on this trend of problem-solving, thinking creatively, and being resourceful, and this year, you can show them how much you value those skills on day 1 while introducing classroom procedures.

 The Distant Past

 A long long time ago, in a school not too far from here.
 I stood in front of my students on the first day of school and carefully walked through each of my classroom procedures.
 I didn’t realize right away that I would need to teach ALL the procedures, but as all good teachers know…we do.
-We carefully discuss the scenarios students may find themselves in, and as students present their concerns, we explain every nuanced situation and possible, if not highly unlikely, variation of every scenario in detail.
-It didn’t take long for me to realize that direct instruction may provide all the information needed on these first days of school, but standing up in front of the class all day does not necessarily buy real estate in my student’s long term memory.
+We carefully discuss the scenarios students may find themselves in, and as students present their concerns, we explain every nuanced situation and possible, if not highly unlikely, a variation of every scenario in detail.
+It didn’t take long for me to realize that direct instruction may provide all the information needed on these first days of school, but standing up in front of the class all day does not necessarily buy real estate in my student’s long-term memory.